 Zoë and Rachael have been ever-present at Flutes at the Barns from the beginning; the team of Zoë, Rachael and David (our private chef) greet new and returning participants as they arrive at the Peak District venues for their residential courses; in St Albans, Mark Smith regularly teams up with Zoë to accompany for the FATB Flute Days.
 The amazing line-up of tutors and staff since 2003 has also included musical assistants Sarah and Barbara, Jacci - who cooked for us for many courses - and a top-class array of accompanists, including David Jones, Maria King as well as Mark and Rachael.
 There is a long association with All Flutes Plus of London - managers Des, and Ian in more recent years - who provide additional expert advice, and are great friends to the course.

-In 2018, Flutes at the Barns finds itself celebrating both the 50th residential course and its 15th year, and has gone from strength to strength since then; in response to the worldwide pandemic in 2020, FATB Online was begun, offering flute players all over the UK and the world to remain inspired, focussed and connected through a range of opportunities to listen, learn, perform and play along.
+In 2018, Flutes at the Barns found itself celebrating both the 50th residential course and its 15th year, and has gone from strength to strength since then; in response to the worldwide pandemic in 2020, FATB Online was begun, offering flute players all over the UK and the world to remain inspired, focussed and connected through a range of opportunities to listen, learn, perform and play along.
 In 2022, residential courses and face-to-face opportunities returned, and FATB celebrated its 60th residential course at Lapwing Barns!
 Since FATB began, Zoë and Rachael - alongside the many staff and participants of FATB - have moved through milestones in their lives and careers whilst nurturing their shared project of Flutes at the Barns.
 The energy and passion of those first days is now augmented by the huge amount of experience gained from the privilege of tutoring these special courses.
 Flutes at the Barns is a flute course worth waiting for.